tomaszbujnowicz/frontie-webpack/README.md

+# There is more up to date boilerplate based on Gulp 4 and Webpack.
+Please consider using this one instead https://github.com/tomaszbujnowicz/hybrid-utility-itcss/settings

 # Frontie Webpack - Front-end Boilerplate

 **🚀 Gulp 4 + Webpack 4 + Babel + BrowserSync + ITCSS Architecture + BEM Methodology**